 In order for the time to begin for the Defendant to respond the Plaintiff must properly perfect service pursuant to Rule 4:4.
 Perfecting service is essential to the lawsuit beginning and legal counsel should be consulted to determine the process.
 The best way to have something properly served is by using the Sheriff to deliver it personally to the Defendant.

 Once the Defendant has been properly served they have 35 days in New Jersey state court from the date of service to file an Answer.
-In the Answer they can confirm or deny the allegations made in the complaint.
-In their response they also have the opportunity to make any counter claims to counter sue the plaintiff.
+In the Answer, they can confirm or deny the allegations made in the complaint.
+In their response, they also have the opportunity to make any counterclaims to counter sue the plaintiff.

 After the complaint has been served and an answer has been filed the parties will then begin the process of discovery.
 The discovery phase can last from 150 to 450 days and sometimes can last longer if extensions are filed.

-Discovery consists of each party sending Interrogatories (questions) and request for production of documents to each side.
+Discovery consists of each party sending Interrogatories (questions) and requests for production of documents to each side.
 The purpose of discovery is to learn more about the event and alleged damages.
-Prior to responding to discovery requests is very important keep in mind what information will be privileged and should not or is not required to be disclosed.
+Prior to responding to discovery requests is very important to keep in mind what information will be privileged and should not or is not required to be disclosed.
 Some examples of privileged information include “physician/patient privilege,” “work product privilege” and “attorney-client privilege.”
 An attorney can help you determine which privileges properly apply to the interrogatories or requests being served.

-During the discovery phase of the civil lawsuit either party can request the deposition (or interrogation) of witnesses or a party.
-During the deposition a court reporter must be present, and they are often video recorded.
+During the discovery phase of the civil lawsuit, either party can request the deposition (or interrogation) of witnesses or a party.
+During the deposition, a court reporter must be present, and they are often video recorded.
 These interrogations or interviews are under oath and are admissible in court during a trial.
-The individual being deposed should be properly prepared prior to entering a deposition as they can be very nerve wracking and intimidating.
+The individual being deposed should be properly prepared prior to entering a deposition as they can be very nerve-wracking and intimidating.
 Proper preparation will help to calm nerves and prevent mistakes.
 It is not uncommon for the deposing attorney to try and confuse a witness during a deposition.
 The individual deposed should have legal representation present to make objections if necessary.

 Prior to a case being tried before a jury the court requires a mediation or alternative dispute resolution to be held with a certified mediator.
 In a mediation both parties come together and try and reach a settlement.
 Following the mediation, the mediator will file a report with the court letting them know if the case was settled or not.
 If not, the case proceeds to trial.